kosta777/kosta777.github.io/index.markdown

 - Bought a melee combat system Asset on Epic Marketplace to get me started
 - Started going through the Combat asset

 Not surprisingly, the asset comes with tonnes of stuff I don't need, most of it being boilerplate RPG stuff but weirdly implemented, like an inventory system, quest system, item interaction etc. Thanks, but for now I just need the simple combat system.
-So I created a copy of it and started stripping of everything but the melee combat that I actually need.
+So I created a copy of it and started stripping off everything but the melee combat that I actually need.
 I ll be focusing now on trying to understand it in detail, so that I could extend it with my stuff.

 And here it is, the first screenshot!